 A first suggestion that came up was to use Diana Larson’s circles and soup as a playground for the game.
 Players can put a card in one of the circles “team controls”, “team influences”, or “soup”, depending on how they feel that a team can deal or cannot deal with the practice mentioned on the card.

-A dimension that builds on top of that is using a matrix of circles and soup and self assessment of how well practices are working out.
+A dimension that builds on top of that is using a matrix of circles and soup and self-assessment of how well practices are working out.
 One team played this format where attendees self-assessed a team that they are working with by selecting practice cards and placing them in this matrix.
-This triggered several discussion, like why they felt that improving a practices was within or outside control of the team, what could be done to gain influence or control, and what could be done to improve the practice.
+This triggered several discussion, like why they felt that improving practices was within or outside the control of the team, what could be done to gain influence or control, and what could be done to improve the practice.

 Another suggestion that came up (actually in both teams) was to rank cards based on the expected value that they can bring to a team.
 Where estimating the value of a practice can be hard, teams often find it easier to rank practices on value.
 Ranking reveals the most valuable practices that teams can work on to improve their agility and deliver more value.